What it is

 Art therapy may be done individually or in a group.
 You don’t need to be good at art to benefit or participate – the emphasis is on the process of producing artwork, not on the result.
 You can create any type of art: drawing, painting, collage, sculpture or digital work.
 You will discuss the work with the therapist to encourage an understanding of your emotions and concerns.

-Clinical studies have shown that art therapy leads to improvements in symptoms of fatigue.
+Clinical studies have shown that art therapy helps manage symptoms of fatigue.
 Anecdotal evidence suggests that it improves coping skills, emotional wellbeing and quality of life.

 − Ray (prostate cancer)